 Christmas time in Vienna is characterized by street vendors offering hot punch and doughy snacks.
 The alleyways are full of stalls selling teddy bears or toys that resemble Santa.
 The smell of pine radiates through the streets and local shoppers are dressed in hats and coats, getting Christmas gifts ready for their families.
 While visiting Vienna for Christmas, travelers can:

 • Drink mulled wine and eat roasted chestnuts.

 • Eat gingerbread and drink coffee in historic cafes.

 • Drink the Christmas punch in festive mugs.

 • View the lights on Graben and Karntner Strasse.

 • See Nativity scenes at St. Peter’s Church.

 Schloss Kogl is just 2 hours drive from Vienna and would be a truly magical Austrian castle to spend Christmas in, full of charm, history and comfort.

-The shopping streets are completely smothered in festive decorations while the churches put on shows and holiday music.
-Christmas markets pop up all over the city and the spirit of the holiday is hard to avoid.
+The shopping streets are completely smothered in festive decorations while the churches put on shows and vacation music.
+Christmas markets pop up all over the city and the spirit of the vacation is hard to avoid.
 Visitors to Munich during Christmas can:

-• Listen to holiday music at Church of Our Lady.
+• Listen to vacation music at Church of Our Lady.

 • Wander the Christkindl Markt.